Preparing a Path

 The fellowship provides a $25,000.00 stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
 Graduate programs must nominate prospective students by 12:00 noon, Friday, February 4, 2022.

-Students who wish to be nominated must contact the Director of Graduate Studies in advance.
+Students who wish to be nominated must contact the Program Coordinator and the Director of Graduate Studies in advance.
 The recipients of the DOVE Fellowship are encouraged to participate in the Community of Scholars Program.